ParimaSA/final_project/README.md

 <br/>

+### Outstanding Bug
+- I think there is none of the outstanding bug in the program to approve the project.
+- There is none of the case that will make program raise error, but there may be some of the mistake that I did not find out.

 ### Missing Feature
-- I think it should have more feature for advisor or committee to comment the project, make the member and lead know what to do
+- I think it should have more feature for advisor or committee to comment the project, make the member and lead know what to fix
 - More detail for the project ex. report